-3.1.1 Encourage, provide and support activities as appropriate to meet the needs of Students.
+3.1.1 encourage, provide and support activities as appropriate to meet the needs of Students.

-3.1.2 Manage, guide and aid development of Societies.
+3.1.2 manage, guide and aid development of Academic Societies.

-3.1.3 Work with the University and relevant external bodies, to develop opportunities, societies and recreational events.
+3.1.3 work with the University and relevant external bodies, to develop opportunities, Academic Societies and recreational events.

-3.1.4 Provide activities to encourage community involvement through our members.
+3.1.4 provide activities to encourage community involvement through our members.

-3.1.5 Provide support for new Societies.
+3.1.5 provide support for new Academic Societies.

-3.1.6 Through Societies activities, provide the opportunity and facilities to encourage social and personal development.
+3.1.6 through Academic Societies activities, provide the opportunity and facilities to encourage social and personal development.

-3.1.7 Co-ordinate and administer Societies activities including the supervision of financial matters relating to Societies.
+3.1.7 co-ordinate and administer Academic Societies activities including the supervision of financial matters relating to Academic Societies.

-3.1.8 Develop opportunities and recognition for those volunteering through Societies.
+3.1.8 develop opportunities and recognition for those volunteering through Academic Societies.

-4. Setting up a New Society
+4. Setting up a New Academic Society

-4.1 To set up a new Society, members must submit an application stipulating all Committee Members names and their positions for a new Society via the Activities Dashboard in accordance with their Constitution.
+4.1 To set up a new Academic Society, members must submit an application stipulating all Committee Members names and their positions for a new Academic Society via the Student r Dashboard in accordance with their Constitution.
+At least one (1) core Committee Member must be enrolled within their first or second year at the University.

-4.2 Committee Members which all societies must have in position to be ratified are defined and hereafter as;
+4.2 Committee Members which all Academic Societies must have in position to be ratified are defined and hereafter as;

-President; Is responsible for the running of the Society in line with their constitution, providing guidance and support to fellow Committee Members and the membership of the Society.
+President; Is responsible for the running of the Academic Society in line with their constitution, providing guidance and support to fellow Committee Members and the membership of the Academic Society.

-Vice President; Is responsible for supporting the President in ensuring that the Society runs effectively.
+Vice President; Is responsible for supporting the President in ensuring that the Academic Society runs effectively.

-Treasurer; Is responsible for all financial transactions of the Society, including keeping accurate and update financial information of the Society.
+Treasurer; Is responsible for all financial transactions of the Academic Society, including keeping accurate and update financial information of the Academic Society.

-A Society can elect optional Committee Members as defined within their constitution.
+An Academic Society can elect optional Committee Members as defined within their constitution.

-4.3 All applications for new Society will be approved at next Executive Committee upon submission and will be notified of its approval or rejection in writing within 48 hours of the Executive Committee convening.
+4.3 All applications for new Academic Society will be approved at the next Executive Committee via the Vice President Activities upon submission and will be notified of its approval or rejection in writing within 48 hours of the Executive Committee convening.

-4.4 New Societies have one month to obtain 10 members and all Committee Members must attend their compulsory training delivered by the Students Union within two months of being elected or the society being formed.
+4.4 New Academic Societies have one month to obtain fifteen (15) members and all Committee Members must attend their compulsory training delivered by the Students’ Union within two months of being elected or the Academic Society being formed.

-4.5 The following training is compulsory for Committee Members to attend;

-Leading & Supporting

-President

-Managing your Society

-President and Vice President

-Branding & Publicity

-President and Vice President

-Events Management

-President and Vice President

-Budgeting and Fundraising

-Treasurer
+All core positions as defined as President, Vice President and Treasurer must complete all compulsory training to gain access to the Student Dashboard.

+4.6 Other role defined in the Societies Constitution will be required to complete specific training and will not be granted access to the Student Dashboard until completion.

-4.6 The President and the Treasurer must attend finance training before access is given to the societies dashboard and funds can be spent.
+4.6 The President and the Treasurer must complete finance training before access is given to the relevant section of the Members Dashboard and funds can be spent.

-4.7 In the event that the new Societies does not comply with point 4.3, the Society will be disbanded and all assets and money will be absorbed into the Union funds.
+4.7 In the event that the new Academic Societies does not comply with point 4.4, the Academic Society will be disbanded and all assets and money will be absorbed into the Union funds.
+4.8 Any new Society applications received after the 31st January will be deferred until the first Executive Committee in June for ratification.
+Following approval from this the Society will be set up ready to commence from the 1st July.

 5. Membership

-5.1 Membership of all Societies will be open to all Students and members (including associate, temporary and life members), in accordance with the Education Act 1994.
-All Societies will define their own membership in accordance with the Union’s and University’s Equal Opportunities policies.
+5.1 Membership of all Academic Societies will be open to all Students and members (including associate, temporary and life members), in accordance with the Education Act 1994.
+All Academic Societies will define their own membership in accordance with the Union’s and University’s Equal Opportunities policies.

-5.2 Society committee positions can only be held by Full Student members of the Students’ Union (as determined by Bye Law 1) who are also members of that Society.
+5.2 Academic Society committee positions can only be held by Full Student members of the Students’ Union (as determined by Bye Law 1) who are also members of that Academic Society.